projectcalico/calico/docs/source/calico-neutron-api.rst

 -------

 Horizon makes many provisioning actions available that mirror options on the Neutron API.
-This section quickly lists them, and indicates whether they can be used or not, and any subtleties that might be present in them.
+This section lists them, and indicates whether they can be used or not, and any subtleties that might be present in them.

 Much of the detail has been left out of this section, and is instead present in the relevant Neutron API sections above: please consult them for more.